saphir-travel/documentation/content/developer/howtos/website_themes/theming.rst

 Theming
 =======

-After your development environment is fully set up, let’s start building the skeleton of your theme module.
+After your development environment is fully set up, let's start building the skeleton of your theme module.
 In this chapter, you will also discover how to:

 - Enable/disable Website Builder standard options and templates